JustGoscha/justgoscha.github.io/_posts/2014-03-22-Pimping-my-terminal.md

 export PS2="\[$ORANGE\]→ \[$RESET\]"
 ```

-So now I the shell looks good, at least on the first glance.
+So now the shell looks good, at least on the first glance.
 In the following posts I will be adding to its functionality.

 [paul]: https://www.youtube.com/watch?v=vDbbz-BdyYc
 [coderwall]: https://coderwall.com/p/oqtj8w